Current Graduate Students

 Travel Grants for Graduate & Professional Students

-OGPS awards a limited number of travel grants of up to $500 each for students to present a paper or poster at a conference.
-All Tulane graduate students pursuing a PhD, MA, MS, or MFA are eligible to apply.
-Application guidelines and the application form are available here.
+In conjunction with the Graduate Studies Student Association (GSSA), OGPS awards a limited number of travel grants of up to $500 each for students to present a paper or poster at a conference.
+Graduate students in the School of Liberal Arts and School of Science and Engineering are eligible to apply for $500.
+Other students pursuing a PhD, MA, or MS are eligible to apply for $100, to supplement funds that their student Application guidelines and the application form are available here.

 Workshops